oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 If you have questions pertaining to "how to get started with Oppia" or any other queries regarding GSoC at Oppia, please ask them on **GitHub Discussions** ([Web](https://github.com/oppia/oppia/discussions)).
 Please be specific when asking questions; this makes it easier for us to help you.
 Also, please make sure to read the relevant "getting started" wiki page ([Web](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), [Android](https://github.com/oppia/oppia-android/wiki/Contributing-to-Oppia-android)) first, since the answer to your question might already exist there!

-To receive important announcements and updates about GSoC at Oppia, please subscribe to the **[Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce)** mailing list and turn on notifications for GitHub Discussions.
+To receive important announcements and updates about GSoC at Oppia, please subscribe to the **[Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce)** mailing list.

 ## Oppia's Project Ideas List